rackerlabs/canon/docs/_posts/2013-04-12-UX-PATTERNS-list-view.md

 <script type="text/javascript">

-  //This Script is purely to handle the oddities of showing a tooltip and highlighting it var exampleTooltip;
+  //Variable to store the jQuery reference to the example tooltip in the List View Example var exampleTooltip;

   $(document).ready(function() {